devvyyxyz/modrinth-text-packs/README.md

 # modrinth-text-packs
-All my modrinth texture packs
+All my modrinth texture packs info without the textures, download them for that 😉